 - (a) Create a single plot showing all of your data using a MATLAB script.
 Your script should perform the steps listed below.
-Save your script as dataplot.m. - (b) First, evaluate the equation at the correct times and store the results in an array called, e.g., xxAna (for Analytic). - (d) Store the lab data in two arrays, e.g. xxLab and ttLab, by typing it in by hand. - (e) Finally, plot all three on the same plot using: plot(ttAna, xxAna, ttSim, xxSim, '--', ttLab, xxLab, 'x') - (f) Add a legend using: legend('Analytic', 'Simulation', 'Lab Data'); - (g) Label your plot using xlabel, ylabel, and title.
+Save your script as dataplot.m. - (b) First, evaluate the equation at the correct times and store the results in an array called, e.g., xxAna (for Analytic). - (c) Read in the data from the simulation results file, and store the data in the array test.
+Note that the array test contains two vectors.
+We will access the two vectors by breaking test into x and t arrays using:

+- (d) Store the lab data in two arrays, e.g. xxLab and ttLab, by typing it in by hand. - (e) Finally, plot all three on the same plot using: plot(ttAna, xxAna, ttSim, xxSim, '--', ttLab, xxLab, 'x') - (f) Add a legend using: legend('Analytic', 'Simulation', 'Lab Data'); - (g) Label your plot using xlabel, ylabel, and title.
 (You can get π by entering "\pi".)
 Put your name in the title.
 Your plot should look something like: